howdyai/botkit/packages/docs/reference/core.md

 <a name="hears"></a>
 ### hears()
 Instruct your bot to listen for a pattern, and do something when that pattern is heard.
+Patterns will be "heard" only if the message is not already handled by an in-progress dialog.
+To "hear" patterns _before_ dialogs are processed, use `controller.interrupts()` instead.

 **Parameters**